josiahking/fintechapp-demo/README.md

+# 🧾 Fintech App - Raven Integration – Node.js + Knex.js

+This project implements and tests a webhook handler for Raven bank transfer notifications.
+It includes a secure Express endpoint, controller logic, database interactions using Knex.js, and a comprehensive test suite using Jest.

+---

 ## API Documentation

 The full Postman documentation can be found here:
 👉 [View API Docs](https://documenter.getpostman.com/view/47073466/2sB34oCxoK)

-# 🧾 Raven Webhook Integration – Node.js + Knex.js

-This project implements and tests a webhook handler for Raven bank transfer notifications.
-It includes a secure Express endpoint, controller logic, database interactions using Knex.js, and a comprehensive test suite using Jest.

 ---